alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Secondary Time Index
 --------------------

-It is sometimes that case that information in a dataset is updated or added after a row has been created.
+It is sometimes the case that information in a dataset is updated or added after a row has been created.
 This means that certain columns may actually become known after the time index for a row.
 Rather than drop those columns to avoid leaking information, we can create a secondary time index to indicate when those columns become known.

-The :func:`Flights <demo.load_flight>` entityset is a good example of a dataset where columns values in a row become known at different times.
-Each trip is recorded in the ``trip_logs`` entity, and has many times associated to it.
+The :func:`Flights <demo.load_flight>` entityset is a good example of a dataset where column values in a row become known at different times.
+Each trip is recorded in the ``trip_logs`` entity, and has many times associated with it.

 .. ipython:: python